 Best Seasons to Visit Japan Ranked

-According to a survey by Tokyo Creative, about 50% of respondents said autumn was the season they most wanted to visit Japan.
-However, data from the Japan National Tourism Organization (JNTO) shows that July and April were the months with the highest number of visitors in 2019, pre-COVID-19.
-This indicates that popular seasons and actual tourist traffic don't always align.
+A survey conducted by Tokyo Creative revealed that nearly 50% of respondents expressed a preference for autumn as the ideal season to visit Japan.
+However, data from the Japan National Tourism Organization (JNTO) paints a different picture, showing that July and April saw the highest number of visitors in 2019, prior to the COVID-19 pandemic.
+This discrepancy suggests that while certain seasons may hold broad appeal, peak tourist traffic doesn’t always align with the seasons that people are most drawn to.

-In this article, we'll explore the characteristics and appeal of each season, including climate comfort, natural beauty, and tourist events, to help you decide the best time to visit Japan.
+In this article, we will delve into the distinct characteristics and attractions of each season—exploring climate conditions, natural beauty, and key events—offering insights to help you choose the best time to experience Japan’s vibrant seasonal offerings.

 Best Seasons to Visit Japan